 Bilibili is also known for its video commenting feature, Danmu.
 Users can make a quick comment at a particular moment during the video; those comments will shoot across the video from the side of the screen when the comment was made.

-What brands need to know about social media marketing in China
+What brands need to know about China’s social media platforms

 - Most Chinese social media platforms have added short video features to catch up with the short video trend in China.

-- KOL marketing is important on all Chinese social media channels.
+- KOL marketing is important on all China’s social media channels.

 - The revenue from live streaming in China has doubled every year in the past few years, and is a top sales method during shopping festivals like double 11.